 Final thoughts on workplace design

 It can be easy to overlook workplace design—but that would be a mistake.
-Your workplace design is a critical element in your employee’s happiness, which also impacts their engagement levels, creativity, and productivity.
+Your workplace design is a critical element in your employee’s happiness and wellness, which also impacts their engagement levels, creativity, and productivity.
+Furthermore, it can help your recruiting efforts.
 In short, it can have a significant impact on your bottom line!

 Be thoughtful about how you design your office, and know that whatever you put into it will be an investment in your company’s future.
-There are many things you can do, even with a low budget: removing clutter, adding a cork board praise wall, adding plants and beautiful furnitures, and painting the walls.
+There are many things you can do, even with a low budget: removing clutter, improving the air quality, having comfortable lighting and temperatures, adding plants and beautiful furniture, and painting the walls.
 Or, if you’re considering moving offices in the future, you can prioritize the spaces that already incorporate some of these things.
 Your employees will benefit, and so will your company.